viesturz/klipper-toolchanger/toolchanger.md

 ### M106
 `M106 S<speed> [P<tool number>] [T<tool number>] [TOOL=<tool name>] `: Set fan speed.
-If P not specified sets speed for the current tool fan and the speed is automatically transferred over on tool change.
+If P not specified sets speed for the current tool fan.
-When P or T or TOOL is set, sets the fan speed for that tool and is NOT transferred over on tool change.
+If `toolchanger.transfer_fan_speed` is enabled, current tool fan speed is transferred to the new tool on tool change.

 ### M107
 `M107 [P<tool number>] [T<tool number>] [TOOL=<tool name>] `: Stop fan.
 With no parameters stops the current tool fan.
-When P or T or TOOL is set, stops the specified tool fan, or nothing if no fan is configured.

 # Status